Some say…it’s the single greatest musical instrument ever invented.

 The 3 most popular styles are:

-- Parlor – which was also developed by Martin, has smallest and narrowest body of all, and is popular with folk/indie music.
+- Parlor – also developed by Martin, has the smallest and narrowest body of all, and is popular with folk/indie music.

 - Jumbo – which has the biggest, loudest, and bassiest sound of all.
-The original jumbo, the J2000, was developed by Gibson.
+The original J2000 jumbo was designed by Gibson.

 Two other less popular body styles you should also know are: